5 Signs You Might Have Endometriosis

 Abdominal pain, heavy periods, menstrual cramps, and painful sex just sound like some of the routine burdens of being a woman.
 Monthly pains and annoyances around menstruation are a given, and painful sex is (unfortunately) very normal for many.
-But these symptoms are also hallmark signs of endometriosis, a severely painful and under-diagnosed medical condition that affects about 10 percent of women.
+But these symptoms are also hallmark signs of endometriosis, a severely painful and under-diagnosed medical condition that affects about 10% of women of reproductive age.

 Endometriosis affects women during their fertile years, so after their first period, but before menopause.
-It’s estimated that one in 10 girls and women in the U.S. suffer from it, but many are never diagnosed or are misdiagnosed for years.
-Endometriosis can cause serious pain and is a one of the leading causes of infertility, so learning you have it is important so you can take full control of your sexual and reproductive health.
+It’s estimated that one in 10 girls and women of reproductive age in the U.S. suffer from it.
+But many never receive a diagnosis or are misdiagnosed for years.
+Endometriosis can cause serious pain and is one of the leading causes of infertility.
+So, learning you have it is important so you can take full control of your sexual and reproductive health.

-These are the most common symptoms of endometriosis that all women of child-bearing age need to be aware of.
+These are the most commons signs you might have endometriosis that all women of child-bearing age need to be aware of.

 In more moderate to severe cases, some women may develop blood-filled cysts, called endometriomas.
 If they rupture, they can be extremely painful and cause heavy bleeding.